-Dr. Anita Molzahn was appointed dean of the Faculty of Nursing at the University of Alberta for a five-year term, effective July 1, 2008.
-She began her second five-year term as dean on July 1, 2014.
+Dr. Greta Cummings was appointed Dean of the Faculty of Nursing at the University of Alberta for a five-year term, effective July 1, 2017.

 Following 15 years of senior administrative leadership experience in hospital, regional and provincial health services, Dr. Cummings joined the Faculty of Nursing in 2004 and currently holds a Centennial Professorship (2013-2020), one of our university’s highest honours.